AbedElazizShe/light_compressor/README.md

 LightCompressor.progressStream
 ```

+For more information on how to use the plugin, refer to the [sample app](https://github.com/AbedElazizShe/light_compressor/blob/master/example/lib/main.dart)

 ## Compatibility
 Minimum Android SDK: the plugin requires a minimum API level of 21.

 The minimum iOS version supported is 11.

 ## Maintainers